Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL Week 9 schedule opens with a 'Thursday Night Football' matchup between the Baltimore Ravens and the Miami Dolphins.
+The NFL Week 9 kicks off with a 'Thursday Night Football' matchup between the Baltimore Ravens and the Miami Dolphins.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Tuesday's sports schedule also includes Game 4 of the World Series, college football, NBA action and NHL games to consider on the best DFS apps.
+Wednesday's sports schedule also includes Game 5 of the World Series, college football, NBA action and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.